tsoenen/qrest/docs/source/configuration.rst

   assert ['a','b','c'] == api.get_posts().fetch()

-The JSONResource shows another keyword parameter, viz. ``create_attribute``.
-This parameter tells the JSONResource to store the retrieved value in a separate attribute that is named using keyword parameter ``create_attribute``, e.g.
+The JSONResource shows another keyword argument, viz. ``create_attribute``.
+This argument tells the JSONResource to store the retrieved value in a separate attribute that is named using keyword argument ``create_attribute``, e.g.

 ::